HumeyraSezgin/innovance-frontend-internship/README.md

 ## Reactjs.org

-Tic-tac-toe tutorial game is built and its source code [source kod](https://github.com/HumeyraSezgin/innovance-frontend-internship/tree/main/my-app).
+Tic-tac-toe tutorial game is built and its source code [here](./my-app/).
 Implementation goals:
  - [X] With class components
  - [X] With functional components + hooks
  - [ ] With addition Context API for state management